Do the Digit Insurance

 Performing Baddha Konasana can be challenging for beginners.
 Therefore, the following tips will be beneficial for them:

-1. It is ideal to consult a fitness professional when performing this asana.
-It will be easier to achieve this position with their advice.
+• It is ideal to consult a fitness professional when performing this asana.
+Their advice will make achieving this position easier.

-2. Initially, practise this asana for a lesser period.
-Then, slowly, increase the practice time as the expertise grows.
+• Initially, practise this asana for a lesser period.
+Then, slowly, the practice time will increase as the expertise grows.

-4. To intensify this routine, place your hands behind the outer thighs, and pick up your hips about an inch off the floor.
+• To intensify this routine, place your hands behind the outer thighs and pick up your hips about an inch off the floor.

-5. You can use a blanket or cushion to support your sitting for a long time in the beginning.
+• You can use a blanket or cushion to support your sitting for a long time initially.

 Baddha Konasana is generally a simple yoga asana.
 However, it is not free of some precautions and contraindications.
 It is important to know these in advance to avoid common mistakes and negative consequences.
 These are as follows: